blaenk/blaenk.github.io/provider/pages/about.markdown

 Eventually I did get my computer, but I began to lose interest, thinking there wasn't much else to learn about them as I knew them at the time.

 I was rarely allowed to use our free AOL dial-up Internet connection, since it prevented phone calls from going through.
-On one of those rare opportunities though, I noticed an article on how to get started with "modding" --- whatever that was --- the game that I loved to play offline: Star Wars: Jedi Outcast.
+On one of those rare opportunities I noticed an article on how to get started with "modding" --- whatever that was --- the game that I loved to play offline: Star Wars: Jedi Outcast.
 The example was to write a mod to slow down the speed at which rockets from a rocket launcher traveled at.
 They used words I had never heard before such as Visual Studio, compiler, C++, source code, and so on.

 I distinctly remember a part of the article that talked about editing some line in some "source code" that apparently had the literal effect of slowing down the rocket!
 Kids often wondered how games were made, and this article was nonchalantly talking about _modifying_ a game I loved.
 This blew my mind.
 This was around the time that the Matrix sequels were in theatres, and so out of ignorance I naturally imagined that this article was explaining how to get into something similar to the Matrix of the game.
 I felt a deep urge to understand all of this.